Acetic Acid Glacial ACS Grade

 What grade and purity of Acetic Acid Glacial ACS Grade does Alliance Chemical offer?

-Alliance Chemical offers Acetic Acid Glacial ACS Grade in ACS grade with a purity assay of 100%.
+Alliance Chemical offers Acetic Acid Glacial ACS Grade in ACS Reagent grade with a purity assay of 100%.
 Every lot ships with a Certificate of Analysis (COA) and Safety Data Sheet (SDS) prepared in accordance with OSHA Hazard Communication Standard 29 CFR 1910.1200 and GHS Revision 7.
 Download SDS.

 What are common industrial applications of Acetic Acid Glacial ACS Grade?